PositiveSumData/NationalOralHealthDataPortal/Surveillance_and_Tools/National_Oral_Health_Surveillance_System/README.md

 Two files have been created to consolidate the NOHSS indicators:

 * **NOHSS_prime.csv**.
-Each row is a uniqe state-indicator-year.
+Each row is a unique state-indicator-year.

 * **NOHSS_CI.csv**.
 Each row is a unique state-indicator-year-confidence_level.
-This file is twice as tall as the 'prime' file because it has been unpivoted to contain a separate row for each data point in the 'prime' file so that data visualization software can display confience intervals.
+This file is twice as tall as the 'prime' file because it has been unpivoted to contain a separate row for each data point in the 'prime' file so that data visualization software can display confidence intervals.

 ## Issues & decisions